Here is the first part of how to plan your monthly grocery budget if you’ve missed.

 - Take that exact total amount and use it as your budget for next month.
 Let’s say you spent $500 for groceries last month, without changing the number use it as your budget for next month

-- The reason we’re taking the last month bill as-it-is is, it takes couple of months to understand where you can cut costs.
+- The reason we’re taking the last month bill as-it-is is, it takes a couple of months to understand where you can cut costs.
 Until then, sticking to the budget is key.
-Once we are able to spend within the allotted budget for couple of months, we thrive for it in the coming months.
-Then we can take next step of finding the unnecessaries and cutting down the budget
+Once you are able to spend within the allotted budget for a couple of months, you’d want to spend within the budget from month 3.
+Then you can take next step of finding the unnecessaries and cutting down the budget

 - The next step is to create your grocery list.
 I have tried a number of options before and finally sticking to excel file for grocery list.
 Talking about it in a separate section below.